andrei-pmbcn/faith/src/encounter/README.md

 character or item).
 If the entity is alive, it processes all effects applied to it (by default, no effects affect dead entities).

-The element may contain one of the following bits of text, stating what the target or holder actually is.
+The element must contain text content that consists of one of the following options, stating the type of the designated target or holder.
 Some of these options may be disabled for some types of entities that have the element.

 `encounter` - the encounter itself